FrancescoCheema/Etch-a-Sketch/README.md

-I bult this etch a sketch project using:
+I built this etch a sketch project using:
 CSS Flexbox,
 CSS Animation,
 Dom Manipulation,